sleeplessinc/timehash/README.md

 ## Example

 Specify scan interval (the time between scanning the hash for timed-out keys) in milliseconds.
-Default interval is 10 seconds (10 * 1000 milliseconds).

 	var th = new TimeHash({scan_interval: 1000})	// scan once per second

-Or just use the default scan_interval of 10 seconds.
+Or just use the default interval of 10 seconds (10 * 1000 milliseconds).
 Note that if you insert objects into the hash with TTL's of less than the scan_interval, you may be able to remove them after their time-out has elapsed.